30. Tropicana Field (TB)

 2019 Attendance: 21,442 (23rd)

-Aside from the goofy name, nothing stands out about the Sox home yard — even after 24 years of constant upgrading and renovations ranging from minor to expansive.
+Aside from the goofy name (not that U.S. Cellular Field was much better), nothing stands out about the Sox home yard — even after 24 years of constant upgrading and renovations ranging from minor to expansive.
 Despite the constant alterations, nothing about the park is unique or quirky in any way whatsoever.
 It’s tall and nearly perfectly symmetrical.
 It’s the vanilla ice cream of MLB stadiums.
 The upper deck view is so steep it might as well be the top of the Willis Tower, which you can’t see from the upper deck or anywhere else in the stadium because the venue doesn’t even look toward the iconic Chicago skyline.
 I hope White Sox fans like gazing into the… Dan Ryan Expressway?

 2019 Attendance: 26,364 (17th)